skatejs/named-slots/README.md

 ## Unlikely

-These are members which are not polyfilled and probably never will be.
+These are members which are not polyfilled and probably never will be because it's likely not necessary.

 ### Properties